Click here for a PDF copy of the DHS HS-STEM Summer Internship Program Poster

 Home > HS-STEM Home

-The DHS HS-STEM Summer Internship Program is currently accepting applications for the summer of 2015.
+The application period for the DHS HS-STEM Summer Internship Program for the summer of 2015 closed on December 22, 2014.

 The U.S. Department of Homeland Security (DHS) Science and Technology Directorate sponsors a 10-week summer internship program for students majoring in homeland security related science, technology, engineering and mathematics (HS-STEM) Disciplines.
 The program provides students with quality research experiences at federal research facilities located across the country and allows students the opportunity to establish connections with DHS professionals.
 It is open to undergraduate and graduate students in a broad spectrum of HS-STEM Disciplines and DHS mission-relevant Research Areas.
 The ultimate goal of the program is to engage a diverse, educated and skilled pool of scientists and engineers in HS-STEM areas and to promote long-term relationships between students, researchers, DHS and research facilities to enhance the HS-STEM workforce.